 Stay Informed and Take Action!

 You can easily sign up to receive our advocacy alerts on issues that are important to the disabilities community, find your district, your legislator, and also send emails to your legislator through our Advocacy Alert Portal.

-Your involvement makes a difference!
+Your involvement and your voice make a difference!
 We will keep you informed on relevant legislative matters that affect the people we support as well as the direct support professionals who provide that care.

 For more information contact Mary Gaasch at 952-277-2427 or MaryG@hammer.org